technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 0/Lab 0 - Setting up lab environment.docx.md

      ![A screenshot of a computer error Description automatically generated](./media/image5.png)

-6. If pop-up appears, provide **Contact Information** as below and then select **Submit**.
+6. If a pop-up appears, provide **Contact Information** as below and then select **Submit**.

      Email: **Office 365 admin tenant credentials**